-The current review provides a clear set of definitions and methodologies needed for the assessment of $CO_2$ storage capacity in geological media, however, it also points to the need for future work for determination of the various reduction coefficients that are needed in estimations of effective and practical storage capacities.
+The current review provides a clear set of definitions and methodologies needed for the assessment of CO2 storage capacity in geological media, however, it also points to the need for future work for determination of the various reduction coefficients that are needed in estimations of effective and practical storage capacities.
 These coefficients can be evaluated based on laboratory experiments, numerical simulations and field experience and measurements.
+Nevertheless, evaluating CO2 storage capacity poses significant challenges which can be grouped into the following three categories.